 Unfortunately it’s far too easy to build a web page that closely mimics the look and feel of Microsoft Security Essentials, so the message looks scary and convincing.
 But it’s just another tech support scam.
 There’s nothing wrong with your computer, you just clicked on some fraudulent link that triggered the scam.

 I keep things locked down more tightly than many people do, but this still got through.
 I didn’t conduct a forensic investigation or do a screen capture, which would have been interesting, but I was in emergency mode.
-What I did do was run a virus scan, which came back clean of course, and install all of my Windows updates.
-New ones had come out that day, and I usually wait a few days to apply them, but if these criminals were using something new to get in, I wanted to slam that door fast.
+What I did do was run a virus scan, which came back clean of course.
+Then I installed all of my Windows updates.
+New ones had come out that day, and I usually wait a few days to apply them.
+But if these criminals used something new to get in, I wanted to slam that door fast.

 If you have called the 800 number, don’t buy anything and don’t let whoever answers onto your computer.
 Hang up the phone, and don’t answer if they call back.